Vampire Weekend: Modern Vampires of the City (2010–2014)

-Released on May 14, 2013, the album debuted at No. 1 on the Billboard chart, marking the second time Vampire Weekend achieved the feat: its second album Contra also debuted at No. 1 in 2010, making them the first independent rock band to enter the charts at No. 1 with two consecutive releases.
+Released on May 14, 2013, the album debuted at No. 1 on the Billboard chart, marking the second time Vampire Weekend achieved the feat: its second album, Contra, also debuted at No. 1 in 2010, making them the first independent rock band to enter the charts at No. 1 with two consecutive releases.
 Modern Vampires of the City also shattered the previous record for first week vinyl sales, moving nearly 10,000 units on vinyl alone and debuting at No. 1 on the Soundscan Vinyl Charts.
 Additionally, the band charted #1 at Indie, Alternative, Digital and the top 200.
 In 2014, Modern Vampires of the City won a Grammy for Best Alternative Music Album.

 To promote the album, XL Recordings released "Diane Young" and "Step" as a double A-sided single on March 19, 2013.
 Modern Vampires of the City was released by XL on May 14. and Vampire Weekend played several concerts and music festivals shortly after, eventually embarking on a larger supporting tour throughout late 2013, beginning with a show at the Mann Center for the Performing Arts in Philadelphia on September 19.
 John Gentile of Rolling Stone reported that the band headlined "some of their largest venues to date" on the tour.

 In the album's first week of release, it debuted number one on the Billboard 200 and sold 134,000 copies in the United States.
 It was Vampire Weekend's second consecutive number-one record on the chart, as well as the nineteenth independently distributed album to top the Billboard 200 in the Nielsen SoundScan era (1991–present).
-The record entered the British album charts at number three with first-week sales of 27,805 copies, becoming the group's third consecutive top-twenty album in the United Kingdom.
+The record entered the British album charts at number three, with first-week sales of 27,805 copies, becoming the group's third consecutive top-twenty album in the United Kingdom.
 By December 2014, it had been certified gold by the Recording Industry Association of America and sold 505,000 copies in the US.
-In 2014, it was awarded a diamond certification from the Independent Music Companies Association, which indicated sales of at least 250,000 copies throughout Europe and has sold over one million copies worldwide.
+In 2014, it was awarded a diamond certification from the Independent Music Companies Association, which indicated sales of at least 250,000 copies throughout Europe and has sold more than one million copies worldwide.
 In September 2020, Modern Vampires of the City was put by Rolling Stone in their new list of the 500 Greatest Albums of All Time, ranking at position 328.